 Delivery and Takeaway | When taking food away or “out” no tip is expected.
 This is true also of any food that has been delivered to you from a local restaurant or pizza chain.

-A bill for food delivered in a hotel may have a service charge included, so make sure to check this as a tip in this instance is accepted and you will want to avoid inadvertently paying twice.
+A bill for food delivered in a hotel may have a service charge included, so make sure to check this when you sign off on it.

 Cafés | A small tip is appreciated when table service is available. £1-£2 is acceptable, or a “keep the change.”